electric-eloquence/requerio/docs/methods.md

 ### text(text)
 Set the textContent of all matches.
 This is a safer way to change text on the DOM than dispatching an 'html' action.
-Will set `state.text` as per the getter below.
+Will set `state.textContent` as per the getter below.

 | Param | Type | Description |
 | --- | --- | --- |
 | text | `string` | A string of text.
 Functions are not supported. |

 ### text()
-Dispatching a 'text' action without a parameter will set `state.text` to the the textContent of the targeted element, or if untargeted, the textContent of the first element.
+Dispatching a 'text' action without a parameter will set `state.textContent` to the textContent of the targeted element, or if untargeted, the textContent of the first element.
 This contrasts with the return value of jQuery/Cheerio `.text()` which concatenates the textContent of all matching elements.
-Prior to the first 'text' action, `state.text` will be null.
-Simply invoking `.getState()` where `state.text` is null will not update `state.text`.
-However, once `state.text` has been set to a string, subsequent invocations of `.getState()` will update `state.text`.
-Set `state.text` only when necessary, since very large text strings across many organisms with many members can add up to a large amount of data.
+Prior to the first 'text' action, `state.textContent` will be null.
+Simply invoking `.getState()` where `state.textContent` is null will not update `state.textContent`.
+However, once `state.textContent` has been set to a string, subsequent invocations of `.getState()` will update `state.textContent`.
+Set `state.textContent` only when necessary, since very large text strings across many organisms with many members can add up to a large amount of data.

 ### toggleClass(classes)
 For each submitted class, add or remove that class from all matches, depending